“Behold, God is my helper; the Lord is the sustainer of my soul.”

 A prayer for you: Dad, good morning.
-It’s a cold, wet, dark April day, here in the Show-Me State.
-The sun isn’t out and we’re all dealing with this stupid corona thing.
-Negativity, fear, and controversy swirl in the atmosphere of humanity.
-But that doesn’t matter to me.
-I know that even when the day is drab, you are my bright warm light on the inside.
-I know when Satan stirs up division, I’m still one with you.
+It’s a cold, wet, dark day, here in the Show-Me State.
+Yet I know that even when the day is drab, you are my bright warm light on the inside.
 I’m safe and secure.
-I never need to overreact, but just be still and listen to you.
-I will fear NONE of this.
-I will keep my focus on YOU and who you’ve made ME to be.
-You are my confidence, you never change, and you’re in me.
-Live through me today and every day.
 Right now, I lift up all who are reading this, directly to you.
-I know that many who were enjoying sobriety before COVID-19 happened, have relapsed.
-Let your children know you’re still with them and you’ve never left.
-Remind them, you know how they feel and that you’ll comfort them.
-Many of these dear readers who are in recovery are close to drinking again.
+Some who were enjoying sobriety have relapsed.
+Let them know you’re still with them and you’ve never left.
+Remind them that you know how they feel and you’ll comfort them.
 Strengthen them, Father, please.
 Encourage them to feel whatever they feel and to free-fall into your grace for sufficiency.
-I love you.
-I’m grateful for you.
-Keep my family and friends safe today.
+We love you.
+We’re grateful for you.
 Amen.

 This devotional is from my upcoming book, The Christian Identity, Volume 3.
 Check out my other bestselling books here!